Wills, Trusts & Probate

 What is Medicaid planning and why is it important in Shingle Springs?

-Can I protect my home when applying for Medicaid in Shingle Springs?
+Can I protect my home while applying for Medicaid benefits?

-What types of assets are counted in Medicaid eligibility?
+What types of assets count toward Medicaid eligibility?